corentin-junod/DSM-Occlusion/README.md

 <br>
 <h2 align="center">Installation</h2>

-This software requires a computer with a Nvidia graphic card.
+This software requires a computer with a Nvidia graphic card and its driver installed.
 Supported operating systems are Windows and Linux.

 ### Windows